-You’re midway through building the Spanish style home of your dreams.
+You’re midway through building the Spanish-style home of your dreams.
 Mexican quarry tile is the foundation of all things to come with your interior design plans.
 The finishing phase is soon to drive you over a cliff, though.
 Decisions to make.
 Deadlines to meet.
 Who really wants to ponder the pros and cons of handles versus knobs in your kitchen?

 Once you’ve selected just the right Mexican quarry tile patterns for your specific rooms, it’s easier to consider the surrounding design elements.
 Textiles such as bedding and window coverings balance out hard flooring surfaces.
 Consider velvet or plush fabrics in master bedrooms to reinforce the idea of a romantic getaway.

 Neutral tones of window coverings in kitchens and living rooms allow imagination for a spicy statement.
-Or skip fabric altogether and focus on mixing in metals from appliances and wooden shades on windows to keep it rustic.
+Or skip fabric altogether and focus on mixing metals from appliances and wooden shades on windows to keep it rustic.

 Maybe you’re in the homestretch of your new home build or remodel.
-Maybe you’re just in planning phases.
+Maybe you’re just in the planning phases.
 My point is this.
 Get the foundation right.
 You can’t go wrong with Mexican quarry tile because it’s so darn versatile.
 And once you get that right, start layering on the elements.
 Make Every Space Count!